Rio Carnival 2020

 The Complete 2020 Rio Carnival Package

-On a night when you’re not at the unbeatable Sambadrome Parade, dance the night away at one of the legendary Rio Carnival Balls taking place each night at venues throughout Rio de Janeiro.
-From the exclusive Magic Ball at the Copacabana Palace Hotel to the Scala Ball Series at the Rio Scala Nightclub downtown — find it all on RIO.com!
+On a night when you’re not at the unbeatable Sambadrome Parade, dance the night away at the legendary Rio Carnival Ball, the exclusive Magic Ball at the Copacabana Palace Hotel.
+You can buy your Magic Ball ticket right here!

 Rio Carnival 2020 Special Group Sambadrome Parade Schedule: